dreamking60/d3-start-to-finish-leanpub/manuscript/33 PRACTICAL Finishing touches.md

 ## Style the menu

-Before styling the menu we add the following headings to bring some order to `style.css`:
+Before styling the menu add the following headings to bring some order to `style.css`:

 {caption: "css/style.css", line-numbers: false}
 ```css